clamsproject/aapb-annotations/repository_level_conventions.md

 > _TODO: Current/Old gold datasets and tools have yet to be converted._

 During raw annotation however, third-party annotation tools may use different time formats.
-Moving forward, the expectation for any in-house tools and apps are to use this standard.
+The expectation for any in-house tools and apps is to use this standard.
 If configurable, annotations tool should be configured to use this format.
 If possible, the annotator should also be instructed to use this format.

 > _TODO: the following prose is unclear_